 Notre Dame is a fine specimen of medieval French Gothic architecture located at the bank of the Seine.
 I remember this church from the novel written by Victor Hugo, “The Hunchback of Notre Dame” which later was adopted in a Disney movie; thus, it’s a must-see while you are in Paris.

 Visit Arc de Triumph, Champs Elysees, Seine River Cruise, or an Evening walk by the Seine

-Champs Elysees (Avenue des Champs-Élysées) starts from Place de la Concorde and ends at Arc de Triomphe, which is also known as a famous shopping district worldwide.
-You can find the significant theatres, cafés, and luxury shop brands outlet on this street; additionally known for the France cycling race and its annual Bastille Day military parade.
+Champs Elysees (Avenue des Champs-Élysées) starts from Place de la Concorde and ends at Arc de Triomphe, a famous shopping district worldwide.
+You can find significant theatres, cafés, and luxury shop brands outlets on this street, additionally known for the France cycling race and its annual Bastille Day military parade.

 Arc de Triomphe

 Arc de Triomphe is the most famous monument in Paris, honoring those who fought and died in the French Revolutionary and Napoleonic Wars.

 Champs Elysees is also a celebration point for new year’s eve.